UNCG-Github/Github/README.md

 ## Overview

-UNCG manages an enterprise version of GitHub hosted in the cloud, available for use by students, faculty, staff, and their collaborators.

 GitHub is a service for collaborating on software and documentation projects.
 It provides version control, issue tracking, and wiki space for hosted projects.
 GitHub uses Git, a distributed version control system used in the Linux kernel, the Android mobile platform, and other projects.

 Github provides free services to anyone on the internet, meaning UNCG faculty, staff, and students can access public projects directly (not through UNCG) if they choose.
-However, Git projects that are part of Github @ UNCG are subject to additional security and access controls.
+However, Git projects that are part of the Github @ UNCG enterprise service are subject to additional security and access controls.

+UNCG provides an enterprise version of GitHub hosted in the cloud and is available for use by students, faculty, staff, and their outside collaborators.
 The Github service is provided at no cost, as long as requirements are met by each organization owner.
-There are potential costs involved if an organization permits "Github Actions" but this can be discussed with Github Administrators before Actions are enabled.
+There are potential costs involved if an organization permits "[Github Actions](https://docs.github.com/en/actions)" but this can be discussed with Github Administrators before [Actions](https://docs.github.com/en/actions) are enabled.

 ## Access to Github